kallaballa/MidiPatch/README.md

-      -a, --audio arg      The index of the audio output device to use. (default: 0) -r, --rate arg       The audio output sample rate. (default: 44100) -b, --buffer arg     Number of frames per buffer. (default: 32) -l, --lcd arg        The tty file for the LCD display.
-      -o, --offset arg     The control number offset for parameter mapping (default: 52)
+      -a, --audio arg      The index of the audio output device to use. (default: 0) -r, --rate arg       The audio output sample rate. (default: 44100) -b, --buffer arg     Number of frames per buffer. (default: 32) -o, --offset arg     The control number offset for parameter mapping (default: 52)
       -v, --voices arg     The number of voices to run (default: 8)